Online retraining is done through your Canvas dashboard.

 Those who have attended in-person training may take advantage of our online retraining course on Canvas.
 If you’ve already had training, you must retrain online each year.
 If you are a new worker or are more than a year out of date, you must register for in-person training.

 If you are a new employee/student, you must register for an in-person training session.
+NOTE: EHS is currently only using ZOOM for trainings until further notice.
 Preregistration is required for all training.
 Class sizes are limited, so make sure to sign up as soon as you are made aware of this training.
 Use our online form to sign up for biohazardous materials training.
 You may also call 216.368.2907 for questions and registration information.

 Biosafety training for high containment (BSL-3) laboratories